felixp7/basic-interpreter/tinycat-basic/README.md

 While the hardware limitations that made Tiny BASIC desirable are largely a thing of the past, having programming language dialects that can be *trivially* implemented remains a good idea.
 It reduces software dependencies and black box components.

+You can also think of it as an art project, and/or a comparative study in programming language implementation.

 Features
 --------